 Table 4.9 shows that there is no short-run causation between variables in all three cointegrating models.
-In this test, chi-square statistics is used and the p-values of the all models which are more than 10% suggest that the null hypothesis of 'there is no short-run causality' cannot be rejected.
-It means the growth rates of the variables in the model 1, 2 and 3 do not cause each other.
+In this test, chi-square statistics is used and the p-values of the all models which are more than even 10% suggest that the null hypothesis of there is no short-run causality cannot be rejected.

 So, in a nutshell, the study infers that there is bidirectional causality between real GDP and both form of real money supply.
-And there is unidirectional causality runs from nominal money supply to NCPI.
-However, there is no causal relationship between growth rates of the variables used in model 1, 2 and 3.
+And there is a unidirectional causality runs from nominal money supply to NCPI.

-4.5 Results of Unrestricted VAR Results
+4.5 Results of Unrestricted VAR

 In this heading, the short-run causal relationship between the variables of the bivariate models which are found to be not cointegrated in the long-run are investigated.
-While testing the long-run association of the variables in the section 4.3, the model with NCPI and NM2 as well as NGDP and NCPI do not have the long-run relationship.
+While testing the long-run association of the variables in the section 4.8, the model with NCPI and nominal broad money supply as well as nominal GDP and NCPI do not have the long-run relationship.
 However, it is mandatory task for this study to go for the short-run causality investigation of the variables.